arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 The Opta™ responsible of the Big Tank (BT) performs the following actions:

-- It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from Big Tank to Small Tank.
+- It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from the Big Tank to the Small Tank.
 - It shuts off the system completely, halting most of the activities.
 - It sends the current minimum level state to Small Tank while also seeking for Small Tank's maximum level state.